7 smart moves to get great checking

 Smart move 1.
 Avoid these fees.

-Try to avoid signing up for any account that imposes:
+Don't sign up for any checking account that imposes:

 Starter check fee.
 Any bank that charges you for the blank starter checks that tide you over until your personalized checks come doesn't deserve your business.

 Smart move 2.
-Avoid checking accounts with a minimum balance requirement.
+Don't sign up for an account with a minimum balance requirement.

 "Free checking" shouldn't be dependent on keeping $10,000, $1,000 or even $100 in your account -- or a combination of accounts.
 You want a checking account that imposes no monthly fees, even if your balance is $1.